ComposableFi/composable/book/src/nix/defining-your-own-packages.md

 ---

 If you are working on something new within Composable that does not have a Nix package yet, you will need to "nixify" your project by writing a package definition in our `flake.nix`.
-In order to do this, you should read the following.
+To do this, you should read the following:

 - [The Nix language](https://nixos.wiki/wiki/Overview_of_the_Nix_Language).
 (Don't worry, it is a very simple language)
 - [The Nix Flake system](https://nixos.wiki/wiki/Flakes).
 (Also very simple)